inphobia/p5-idea-wikiclone/Annotations.md

 ```
 my (
     $var1,
+    #@type __PACKAGE__
     $var2,
     #@type Foo::Bar
     $var3
 ) = @_;
 ```
-This annotation will tell the plugin that `$var3` contains a reference to the `Foo::Bar` object.
+This annotation will tell the plugin that `$var2` contains a reference to the object with containing class and `$var3` contains a reference to the `Foo::Bar` object.
 Annotation may be just before a variable in declaration or before a declaration expression.

 The plugin using following priority: